Homemade Dinner Rolls

 First, proof the yeast.
 Combine it with the warm milk and 1 tablespoon sugar, and let it sit for 5 minutes.
 After 5 minutes, the yeast should be foamy.
 If it’s not, discard the mixture and start again.
 There’s a good chance your yeast wasn’t fresh!

 Then, rise!
-Place the dough ball in an oiled bowl, and cover it with plastic wrap.
-Set it aside to rise for 60-90 minutes, until it doubles in size.
+Place the dough ball in an oiled bowl.
+Cover the bowl with plastic wrap.
+Let the dough rise for 1 to 2 hours, or until it doubles in size.

 After the dough rises, shape the rolls.
 Divide the dough into 15 equal pieces, and shape each one into a ball by rolling it on the counter under your cupped hand.
-Transfer the balls to a greased baking sheet, cover with plastic wrap, and let them rise again.
+Transfer the balls to a greased quarter sheet pan or 9×13-inch baking dish.
+Dust with flour, cover with plastic wrap, and let rise for another hour, or until puffy.

 When the rolls are puffy, it’s time to bake!
-Place them on a low rack in a 350° oven.
-Bake for 20 to 25 minutes, rotating the pan halfway, until they’re lightly golden brown.
-Let them cool on the baking pan for 5 minutes before transferring them to a wire rack to cool completely (or devouring them warm!).
+Place them on a low rack in a 350°F oven.
+Bake for 20 to 25 minutes, or until golden brown.
+Rotate the pan halfway through the bake time so that the rolls cook evenly.

 • Measure your flour accurately.
-Measuring cups are essential tools in the kitchen, but when you’re measuring flour, they’re not precise.
 It’s easy to scoop a cup of flour that’s packed too tightly, inadvertently using more flour than a recipe calls for.
-Weigh your flour whenever you can, but if you don’t have a kitchen scale, the spoon-and-level method is your next best bet.
-Read more about it here!
+Weigh your flour whenever you can.
+If you don’t have a kitchen scale, use the spoon-and-level method for an accurate flour measurement.

 • Warm the milk.
 Yeast loves warmth!
 To help activate it, warm your milk in the microwave for about 15 seconds before you proof the yeast.
 Whatever you do, don’t use cold milk straight from the fridge.